andycranston/findfile/README.md

 listing.txt
 ```

-which is a list of all the files on your computer's `C:` drive.
+which is a list of all the files on the `C:` drive on your computer.

 Next you run another simple Windows batch file called `runff.bat` that starts a local
 web server running on port 8000.

-Now you open a web browser (e.g. one of Microsoft Edge, Mozilla FireFox or
+Now you open a web browser (for example one of Microsoft Edge, Mozilla FireFox or
 Google Chrome) and enter this URL into the address bar:

 ```